genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ## [1] 42.78307
 ```

-Through [simple arithmetic](http://en.wikipedia.org/wiki/Partition_of_sums_of_squares#Proof), this can be shown to be equivalent to the sum of squares of the fitted values from the model using the type information to the fitted values from the model with only an intercept:
+Through [simple arithmetic](http://en.wikipedia.org/wiki/Partition_of_sums_of_squares#Proof), this can be shown to be equivalent to the sum of squares of the differences between the fitted values obtained from fitting a model using `type` and the fitted values obtained from fitting a model with only an intercept:

 ```r